MYP Year 3:

-Physical science is the study of nonliving matter and its properties.
-The topics covered in this course include basic physics, basic chemistry and basic astronomy.
-Students will cover these topics through a variety of activities including: labs, research, group work, lectures and Cornell notes, and notebooking.
+Course Description: Physical science is the study of nonliving matter and its properties.
+The topics covered in this course include basic physics, chemistry and astronomy.
+Students will cover these topics through a variety of activities including: labs, research, group collaboration, lectures and interactive notebooking.
+We will also be studying MYP design.
+This will incorporate research, engineering, design and evaluation of student design.

-Students are responsible for keeping an Interactive Notebook up to date and maintain all assignments.
-Assignments include: Table of Contents, Cornell notes, Lab Write-ups, Daily IN-Question/Task, Projects and Glossary.
-Notes and Labs are weekly and projects are once a semester.
+Coursework Evidence: Students are responsible for keeping an Interactive Notebook up to date and maintain all assignments.
+Assignments include: Table of Contents, Cornell notes, Lab Write-ups, Daily IN-Question/Task, Projects, Vocabulary, Notes and Labs.
 Tests are given at the end of the unit or after a specific lesson series.
+We will also be creating a design folder to keep track and record our progress in the MYP design portion of our class.

 Late work policy: